IBM-Cloud/vnf-samples/custom_image_sample/README.md

 - Have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/).
-- Create a **Publicly Accessible** Cloud Object Storage (COS) Bucket and upload the qcow2 image using the methods described in _IBM COS getting started docs_ (https://test.cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
-This qcow2 image will be used to create a custom image (https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images) in the customer account by the terraform script.
+- Create a **Publicly Accessible** Cloud Object Storage (COS) Bucket and upload the qcow2 image using the methods described in _IBM COS getting started docs_ (https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).
+This qcow2 image will be used to create a custom image (https://cloud.ibm.com/docs/vpc?topic=vpc-managing-images) that can be used by terraform script later in the process.
 It's recommended to delete the custom image after the VNF is created by terraform.
 - Create a **READ ALL** permissions on the relevant bucket containing the qcow2 image using the method provided here (https://cloud.ibm.com/docs/cloud-object-storage/iam?topic=cloud-object-storage-iam-public-access#public-access-object).
 Here is an example for us-south region using